nicnhus22/Y-Hack/README.md

 The other team members worked on the Mathematica API and on Matlab to generate an xml corresponding to the differents notes that are in the .wav file.

 This version uploads a file to the server, then authenticates the user to his Dropbox account, creates a folder Baux to store the wav file.
 However, the music sheet generated is just an example, we only had 20 hours to do that.

+URL: http://illogika.net/Layout .
+Sorry if the link is broken.